abdelali-touil/todo-list/README.md

-# Node.js Todo list application
+# Basic Node.js Todo list application
 This is a basic todo list application implemented with node js.
 If you have any question or suggestion, mail me (touil.abdelali@gmail.com).

 It integrated the following libraries and middlewares: